oronts/vendure-data-hub-plugin/README.md

 - Retry failed records with payload patching

 ### Hooks Testing
-- Test any of the 18 hook stages
+- Test any of the 24 hook stages (18 for step types and 6 global)
 - View recent events
 - Hook configuration viewer